Admi126n/RepoStreak/README.md

 With this app you can track commits streak on your public GitHub repositories.
 All you need to do is provide your username and choose main repository.

+App has support for dynamic type and for colorblindness.

 ## Main screen

 Here at the middle of the screen you can see your main reporitory streak and at the bottom all other repositories.